mikkoronkkomaki/tuhoaja666/README.md

 ### [Leiningen](https://leiningen.org/)

 Tool for Clojure project management.
-In this case used only for creating the project using a template [Re-Frame -templateprojektia](https://github.com/day8/re-frame-template).
+In this case used only for creating the project using a template [Re-Frame -template project](https://github.com/day8/re-frame-template).
 A rather nifty way to get a working project template straight out of the box.